stryngs/scripts/README.md

 ### mx-rip
 * Rip MX record for a given set of email addresses and do something with it...

-## hydrafy
-* A way to automatically interact with hydra.
-* Contains comprehensive list of default usernames and passwords

 ## iqt
 * qti